Find out how to become a Member below.

 - One for South Lakeland, Eden, and Lancaster City parishes:

 Garsdale, Dent, Sedbergh, and the western parishes Asby, Bandleyside, Crosby Garrett, Crosby Ravensworth, Kings Meaburn, Kirkby Stephen, Mallerstang, Musgrave, Nateby, Orton, Ravenstonedale, Shap Rural, Soulby, Tebay, Waitby, Wharton, Barbon, Casterton, Firbank, Grayrigg, Killington, Kirkby Lonsdale, Mansergh, Middleton, Ireby & Leck, and Burrow with Burrow.

-Parish councillors are initially appointed to the National Park Authority for four years.
+Parish councillors are initially appointed to the National Park Authority until the next Parish Council / Parish Meeting elections or their term of office as a parish councillor ends.
 However, subject to re-election by the group of parishes, they can remain as a Member as long as they remain a parish councillor.
 When there is a vacancy for a ‘parish’ Member, parishes are invited to propose a candidate.
 If there is more than one candidate, an election amongst the parish councils is held to determine the name of the candidate.
 This is then submitted to the Secretary of State for approval.